cloudflare/workers-docs/reference/runtime/apis/cache.md

 #### `delete`

-Deletes the response object from the cache and returns a promise for a boolean.
-True means the response was cached and has now been deleted; false means the response was not in the cache at the time of deletion.
+Deletes the `Response` object from the cache and returns a `Promise` for a boolean. `true` means the response was cached and has now been deleted; `false` means the response was not in the cache at the time of deletion.

 ##### Syntax